Persistence of Heterodimensional Cycles: Local stabilization of heterodimensional cycles in the saddle case

-\begin{rem} Note that in the proof of this theorem we only used the smoothness with respect to $\mu$ in two places: when we claimed the Lipshitz dependence of $\theta$ on $\mu$ (see \eqref{liptheta}), and when we inferred \eqref{eq:sechdc:0b} from \eqref{mujg}.
+\begin{rem} In the proof of this theorem we only used the smoothness with respect to $\mu$ in two places: when we claimed the Lipshitz dependence of $\theta$ on $\mu$ (see \eqref{liptheta}), and when we inferred \eqref{eq:sechdc:0b} from \eqref{mujg}.
 However, we did not use formula \eqref{eq:sechdc:0b} for $\mu_j$ when we derived Theorem \ref{thm:tied} from Lemma \ref{lem:type2_sechdc}, and used only relation \eqref{mujg} for $\mu_j$.
 The existence of such values $\mu_j$ is established for any continuous family in which $\Gamma^0$ splits, i.e., for which the splitting functional is not constantly zero and changes sign.
-Therefore, Theorem \ref{thm:tied} remains intact, for example, for any one-parameter family going through $f$ such that \begin{itemize}[nolistsep] \item the splitting functional $\mu$ changes sign, and \item $\theta$ stays constant (irrational). \end{itemize} Even more, the result still holds if we replace the one-parameter unfolding by any connected set of systems which contains $f$ and satisfies the above conditions -- the intervals $I_j$ in the formulation of Theorem \ref{thm:tied} should be replace by open subsets $I_j$ converging to $f$. \end{rem}
+Therefore, Theorem \ref{thm:tied} remains intact, for example, for any one-parameter family going through $f$ such that \begin{itemize}[nolistsep] \item the splitting functional $\mu$ changes sign, and \item $\theta$ stays equal to the same irrational constant. \end{itemize} Even more, the result still holds if we replace the one-parameter unfolding by any connected set of systems which contains $f$ and satisfies the above conditions -- the intervals $I_j$ in the formulation of Theorem \ref{thm:tied} should be replaced by open subsets $I_j$ converging to $f$. \end{rem}